dynilab/dynilab.github.io/_pages/profiles.md

     content: about_wei.md
     image_circular: true # crops the image to make it circular
     more_info:
   - align: left
+    image: zhanhang-liu.jpg
+    content: about_zhanhang.md
+    image_circular: true # crops the image to make it circular
+    more_info:
+  - align: left
     image: siyuan-wang.jpg
     content: about_siyuan.md